Frequently Asked Questions

 the vehicle using the Override Off switch on the transmitter.

-The emergency vehicle may now leave the intersection.
+The vehicle may now leave the intersection.

 Must the receiver be connected to